• Skip to primary navigation

 Chocolate Stuffed No-knead Fry Bread - Parāoa Parai Poke Kore me te Tiakarete

-A delicious, no-knead fry bread with melty chocolate oozing in the centre.
+A delicious, no-knead fry bread with melty chocolate oozing out of the centre.

 Prep Time 30 minutes minutes